-The Dietary Guidelines for Americans 2005 recommends eating 2½ cups of vegetables every day, based on a 2,000-calorie diet.
+The Dietary Guidelines for Americans 2015-2020 recommends eating 2½ cups of vegetables every day, based on a 2,000-calorie diet.
 You may need to eat more or less, depending on your calorie level.
 This may seem like a tremendous amount to eat; however, vegetables are very nutritious.
-They are rich in fiber and nutrients while being low in fats, sugars, and total calories.
-In addition, vegetables are cholesterol-free.
+They are rich in fiber and nutrients while being low in fats, sugars, total calories, and are cholesterol-free.

 Eating a diet rich in vegetables and fruits as part of an overall healthy diet may reduce your risk for: